maquinolopez/BSync/README.md

 * The full posterior is sampled with the **t‑walk** MCMC algorithm, enabling credible intervals for the alignment, accumulation rates and derived chronologies.

 > **Status of the accompanying manuscript**
 > A detailed description of the model, benchmarking and application case‑studies is **in preparation and will be submitted for peer review in mid‑2025**.
-A pre‑print will be posted on EarthArXiv as soon as it is ready.
+A pre‑print will be posted on ArXiv as soon as it is ready.
 Early adopters are encouraged to cite this repository and to contact the author for an advance copy.

 ---